Accessibility tools

 They will look at things such as:

-The employ techniques and treatment approaches to mobilise and aid the expectoration of secretions (coughing up of mucus)
+• They employ techniques and treatment approaches to mobilise and aid the expectoration of secretions (coughing up of mucus).

-They gave give exercises and advice to reduce upper back (thoracic) pain
+• They give exercises and advice to reduce upper back (thoracic) pain

 Common conditions treated: